-The finite element method (FEM) has a long history in practical use and is widely applied to lots of problems in physics and engineering.
-It has been proved to be very successful in many areas, like structural mechanics.
-After decades of extensive development, the subject of classical (conforming) finite element method has become a well-understood and successful area in scientific computation.
-The most attractive feature of the FEM is its ability to handle complex geometries, boundaries, and operators with relative ease.
+The Finite Element Method (FEM) has a rich history of practical use and is widely applied to various problems in physics and engineering.
+It has proven to be successful in numerous fields, including structural mechanics.
+After decades of extensive development, the classical (conforming) finite element method has become a well-understood and flourishing area in scientific computation.
+One of the most attractive features of FEM is its ability to handle complex geometries, boundaries, and operators with relative ease.